 In a Lean system, the four M's stand for:

-Five related terms beginning with an S sound that describe workplace activities related to being visually in control and Lean manufacturing.
+Five related terms beginning with an S sound that describe workplace activities related to being visually in control and Lean production.
 The five - Japanese - terms read:

 The 5S are often translated in English as Sort, Straighten, Shine, Standardize and Sustain; in Dutch they are translated as Separate, Arrange, Clean, Standardize and Maintain.
-Some Lean practitioners add a sixth S of Safety: establish and introduce safety procedures in the workplace and office.
+Some Lean practitioners add a sixth S of Safety: establish safety procedures and introduce them in the workplace and office.